-- ☐ How will the public participation process reach low-income and minority communities?
-Specifically: - ✓ What information will be disseminated? - ✓ How and where will information be disseminated? - ✓ Where and when will public meetings be held?
+- How will the public participation process reach low-income and minority communities?
+Specifically: - ⇒ What information will be disseminated? - ⇒ How and where will information be disseminated? - ⇒ Where and when will public meetings be held? - ⇒ Are other avenues being used to reach minority and low-income households?
+Suggestions include having contact with community leaders and/or community advisory boards. - ⇒ How will the process elicit issues of concern to minority and low-income residents?